Disney's Animal Kingdom

-Disney's Animal Kingdom Theme Park is a zoological theme park at Walt Disney World in Bay Lake, Florida, near Orlando.
+Disney's Animal Kingdom Theme Park is a zoological theme park at Walt Disney World Resort in Bay Lake, Florida, near Orlando.
 Owned and operated by the Walt Disney Company through its Experiences division, it was the largest theme park in the world upon opening, covering 580 acres.
-The park opened on Earth Day, April 22, 1998, and was the fourth theme park built at the resort.
-The park is dedicated and themed around natural environment and animal conservation, a philosophy once pioneered by Walt Disney.
+The park is themed around the natural world through both real-life and imagined representations of animals and locations.

 Disney's Animal Kingdom distinguishes itself from other Walt Disney World theme parks by featuring hundreds of live animal exhibits alongside traditional theme park elements.
-Special designs and provisions were incorporated throughout the park to protect the animals' welfare.
 The park is located on the western edge of the resort and is isolated from the other theme parks and properties to minimize external disruptions to the animals; as a result, the park does not feature nighttime fireworks shows that would otherwise disturb the animals.
 In efforts to be more eco-friendly, the park uses biodegradable paper straws and prohibits plastic straws, lids, and balloons.
 Disney's Animal Kingdom is accredited by the Association of Zoos and Aquariums and the World Association of Zoos and Aquariums, indicating they have met or exceeded the standards in animal welfare, education, conservation, and research.

 In 2024, the park hosted 8.8 million guests, making it the 15th-most-visited theme park in the world.
 It is the most-visited zoo in the world as of 2019.
 The park's icon is the Tree of Life, a 145 ft, 50 ft artificial baobab tree.